 Bulloch Hall is about a block west and is famous for being the home of Theodore Roosevelt’s mother, Mittie Bulloch.
 Its on a wonderful property with outlying buildings and ample parking.
-You can tour all of these fine homes, honestly I have not—Too busy painting pictures of them.
-I’ve also painted Naylor Hall on Canton Street, a smaller but equally attractive home that has gone thru some changes from it’s original look and now is used as banquet facility.
+You can tour all of these fine homes, honestly, I have not—Too busy painting pictures of them.
+I’ve also painted Naylor Hall on Canton Street, a smaller but equally attractive home that has gone thru some changes from its original look and now is used as a banquet facility.

-Just recently I spent a few days over at the Smith Plantation—it’s right next to city hall.
-Of the three it’s the most confined and is more like a farm house.
+Just recently I spent a few days over at the Smith Plantation—it’s right next to the city hall.
+Of the three it’s the most confined and is more like a farmhouse.
 I believe several of the outlying buildings, some of which are very interesting were moved nearer the main house at one point—I would guess to reduce the acreage, which is on prime property.
-I have just finished three views, one of the back of the main house, a smaller 9 x12 of the cookhouse and a 12 x12″ of the charming caretaker’s cottage.
+I have just finished three views, one of the back of the main house, a smaller 9 x12 of the cookhouse, and a 12 x12″ of the charming caretaker’s cottage.

 All in all, there is not a lot of room to get a good painter’s view of the front of the house—I’m still working out some ideas.
 As an update, I’ve done the painting of the main house from the front just recently.
 It took two days and several hours in the studio to get it done and it benefited from the lack of foliage this time of the year.

 The grounds are open and available to anyone who would like to visit these historic homes.
 I appreciate the dedication of the staff and the community that supports them to keep these structures alive and healthy.